ScreamingTaco/simple-game/README.md

 # simple-game

 NOTE: this is from when I was first learning to program.
 It is not an example of good code.
 Do not try to learn from this.
 I keep this project for nostalgia, mostly.
+Maybe some day I'll remake this well (probably not though).

 a small text-based game i made for learning purposes